Quadrupole spectra derived from 2.76 TeV Pb-Pb identified-hadron $\bf v_2(p_t)$ data: 200 - quadrupole spectra

-Fig.~\ref{x2} (left) shows an expanded view of Fig.~\ref{x1} (right) for Lambda baryons compared to a viscous-hydro theory curve for protons (dotted curve R)~\cite{rom}.
-The quadrupole source-boost distribution is best determined in this case by protons or Lambdas for two reasons: (a) For a given detector \pt-acceptance lower bound, data distributions on \yt\ extend to a lower value for more-massive hadrons since $y_{ti} \approx p_t / m_i$ at lower \pt.
+Fig.~\ref{x2} (left) shows an expanded view of Fig.~\ref{x1} (right) for Lambda baryons { compared to an earlier viscous-hydro theory curve for protons (dotted curve R)~\cite{rom} and a more-recent curve (bold dotted S) from Ref.~\cite{shen} also for protons.
+The quadrupole source-boost distribution is best determined} in this case by protons or Lambdas for two reasons: (a) For a given detector \pt-acceptance lower bound, data distributions on \yt\ extend to a lower value for more-massive hadrons since $y_{ti} \approx p_t / m_i$ at lower \pt.
 The vertical dotted line marks a lower limit for protons or Lambdas whereas the corresponding limit for pions is near $y_t = 1$. (b) Given $\Delta y_{t0} \approx 0.6$, data from heavier hadrons with more-limited statistics would provide little additional information.
+The open squares are recent Lambda data for 0-10\% \auau\ collisions~\cite{newstarpion} that follow a trend with significant negative values below the intercept near $y_t = 0.6$ and confirm the dash-dotted trend {\em predicted} by Ref.~\cite{quadspec}. { Viscous-hydro results S from the more-recent theory~\cite{shen} are discussed in Sec.~\ref{shen}.}